iMikano/iMikano/README.md

 Hi guys, I'm **Mikano**, a developer from **Cairo, Egypt**.
 Contact me if you have some interesting or fun questions!

-- 🛠️ I’m currently working on websites Checkers/Bruteforce, FiveM/MTASA scripts and Discord bots.
+- 🛠️ I’m currently working on Reverse Engineering, Checkers/Bruteforce, FiveM/MTASA scripts and Discord bots.
 - 💬 Ask me about anything.
 - 📫 How to reach me: [mikanojackson@gmail.com](mailto:mikanojackson@gmail.com).
 - 😊 Pronouns: botnet.